Banner Maxx® II controls dollar spot, brown patch, anthracnose, red thread, necrotic ring spot, pink snow mold, gray snow mold and more.

 View product >

-Contend® fungicide is an innovative solution to help control pink and gray snow mold on golf course fairways.
-It contains four active ingredients in three different FRAC groups to protect turf for more than 120 days.
+Contend® fungicide (a combination of the separately registered products Contend A and Contend B fungicides) is an innovative solution to help control pink and gray snow mold on golf course fairways.
+It contains four active ingredients in three different FRAC groups to protect turf for more than 110 days.

 The development of gray leaf spot in the transition and northern climates has changed the management of perennial ryegrass forever.
 Perennial ryegrass was first adopted by turfgrass managers because of the better tolerance to fairway and tee mowing heights versus Kentucky bluegrass.